Steveplays28/Steveplays28/README.md

 ## About me

 Hi, I'm Steve!
-I'm making games in Godot, as well as Minecraft mods.
+I like making games in Godot and Minecraft mods.

+I'm currently slowly working on an unnamed multiplayer FPS game, whilst also maintaining 3 Minecraft mods, and a networking library.

-Join my [Discord](https://discord.gg/KbWxgGg) or watch my [GitHub repositories](https://github.com/Steveplays28?tab=repositories) for progress reports!
+Join my [Discord](https://discord.gg/KbWxgGg) or watch my [GitHub repositories](https://github.com/Steveplays28?tab=repositories) for progress updates!
+More updates on [Ko-Fi](<https://ko-fi.com/steveplays>), when I have something cool to show!

 ## Current projects